 Aetna considers fluidized therapy medically necessary for the treatment of acute or subacute traumatic or non-traumatic musculoskeletal disorders of the extremities.

-Aetna considers fluidized therapy experimental and investigational for all other indications (e.g., carpal tunnel syndrome) because of insufficient evidence in the peer-reviewed literature for indications other than the ones listed above.
+Aetna considers fluidized therapy experimental and investigational for all other indications (e.g., carpal tunnel syndrome, and re-warming hypothermic subjects) because of insufficient evidence in the peer-reviewed literature for indications other than the ones listed above.

 Notes: Fluidized therapy is considered to be a physical therapy modality subject to the physical therapy guidelines and any applicable plan benefit limits for physical therapy.